skydread1/portfolio/src/loicb/server/content/portfolio/flybot_mobile_app.md

 The mobile frontend is very similar as the web frontend.

 The main differences with the web front end are the following:
+- markup: RN using native components, we cannot reuse the hiccup markup used in the web frontend (hence the use of `reagent-react-native`)
 - navigation: Tab and Stack Navigators for mobile instead of reitit.frontend.easy for web
 - markdown support: convert markdown to native components instead of react components for the web
 - cookie management: I manually store the cookie in AsyncStorage and manually pass it to the request

-For the rest, most re-frame events remain the same between the 2 frontends, hence most of the re-frame logic is done in the client.common namespace.
+For the rest, most re-frame events remain the same between the 2 UIs, hence most of the re-frame logic is done in the client.common namespace.

 ## Hot reloading